The BETTER WISE project

 The BETTER WISE project will comprise of 3 phases:

-1. Knowledge harmonization and integration - Working with primary care practices and Prevention Practitioners, a revised BETTER WISE tool kit will include blended care pathways for cancer survivors (breast, colorectal, prostate) and cancer and chronic disease prevention and screening (CCDPS), including behavioural lifestyle risk factors and an assessment of poverty.
+1. Knowledge harmonization and integration - Working with primary care practices and Prevention Practitioners, a revised BETTER WISE tool kit will include blended care pathways for cancer survivors (breast, colorectal, prostate) and cancer and chronic disease prevention and screening (CCDPS), including behavioural lifestyle risk factors and a screen for poverty.

 2. A pragmatic cluster randomized controlled trial - Sixteen primary care practices, 8 in Alberta, 4 in Ontario, and 4 in Newfoundland and Labrador will participate in the project.
 It is expected that 2-10 primary care providers (PCPs) from each primary care practice will be engaged, for a total of 64 PCPs across the 3 participating provinces.
 Patients will be randomized at the physician level to receive an early BETTER WISE intervention or to wait-list control.
 The BETTER WISE intervention is depicted below.